alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 The NMOS terms 'Controller', 'Node', 'Source', 'Flow', 'Sender', 'Receiver' are used as defined in the [NMOS Glossary](https://specs.amwa.tv/nmos/main/docs/Glossary.html).

-A 'sub-Flow' is defined as a Flow of format `urn:x-nmos:format:audio`, `urn:x-nmos:format:video` or `urn:x-nmos:format:data` which is part of an RTSP stream produced by a Sender.
+A 'sub-Flow' is defined as a Flow of format `urn:x-nmos:format:audio`, `urn:x-nmos:format:video` or `urn:x-nmos:format:data` which is part of an RTSP Stream produced by a Sender.

-A 'sub-Stream' is defined as a Stream of format `urn:x-nmos:format:audio`, `urn:x-nmos:format:video` or `urn:x-nmos:format:data` which is part of an RTSP stream consumed by a Receiver.
+A 'sub-Stream' is defined as a Stream of format `urn:x-nmos:format:audio`, `urn:x-nmos:format:video` or `urn:x-nmos:format:data` which is part of an RTSP Stream consumed by a Receiver.

 A non-NMOS RTSP Sender is an RTSP sender device that is not an NMOS Node and as such not part of an NMOS system.

 A non-NMOS RTSP Receiver is an RTSP receiver device that is not an NMOS Node and as such not part of an NMOS system.

+An RTSP Stream is a multiplexed Stream transporting RTSP sub-Streams.
+When the RTSP sub-Streams are transmitted in parallel, the RTSP Stream is virtual and does not physically exist, otherwise it is real and embed the RTSP sub-Streams.

+An RTSP sub-Stream is a sub-Stream that is transmitted within an RTSP Stream.

 ## RTSP IS-04 Sources, Flows and Senders

-Nodes implementing IS-04 v1.3 or higher, that are capable of transmitting RTSP mux streams, MUST have Source, Flow and Sender resources in the IS-04 Node API.
+Nodes implementing IS-04 v1.3 or higher, that are capable of transmitting RTSP Streams/sub-Streams, MUST have Source, Flow and Sender resources in the IS-04 Node API.

 ### Sources